Marco4413/ProcessorEmulator/DOCUMENTATION.md

 ;   If you want to add a digit after a Code Point, it can be terminated using a semicolon (;):
 ;   "\10;2\0"

-; #DA adds all elements in the array to memory, constants can be used too ;  and labels can be declared pointing to a certain element
+; #DA adds all elements in the array to memory, compiler variables can be used too ;  and labels can be declared pointing to a certain element
 array: #DA {
    10 3 2